swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 1. A function can be marked `@concurrent`.
 Any captures must also conform to `ConcurrentValue`.

 2. Closures that have `@concurrent` function type can only use by-value captures.
-Captures of immutable values introduced by `let` are implicitly by-value; any other capture must be specified via a capture list: \
+Captures of immutable values introduced by `let` are implicitly by-value; any other capture must be specified via a capture list:

+    ```swift
-`let prefix: String = ... \
+    let prefix: String = ...
-var suffix: String = …  \
+    var suffix: String = ...
-strings.parallelMap { [suffix] in prefix + $0 + suffix }` \
+    strings.parallelMap { [suffix] in prefix + $0 + suffix }
+    ```

     The types of all captured values must conform to `ConcurrentValue`.

 3. Accessors are not currently allowed to participate with the `@concurrent` system as of this proposal.
 It would be straight-forward to allow getters to do so in a future proposal if there was demand for this.

 The `@concurrent` attribute to function types is orthogonal to the existing `@escaping` attribute, but it works the same way.  `@concurrent` functions are always subtypes of non-`@concurrent` functions, and implicitly convert when needed.
 Similarly, closure expressions infer the `@concurrent` bit from context just like `@escaping` closures do.